HackYourFuture/interviewpreparation/graduation_Interviews.md

 ![InterviewPreparation](assets/interviewgrad.jpg)

-To graduate from HackYourFuture, you will have to pass a soft-skills graduation interview as well as a technical interview with the HYF team (these could also be combined in only 1 meeting).
+To graduate from HackYourFuture, you will have might have to pass a soft-skills graduation interview as well as a technical interview with the HYF team (these could also be combined in only 1 meeting).

 If you pass these interviews and the graduation project is finalised, you will officially graduate and we will start sending your CV's to companies!
 Expect a lot of interviews and technical assignments coming your way!